• Skip to primary navigation

 Lightly sautéed or stir-fried mushrooms are delicious and light and offer a meaty texture.

-The dish is delightful but doesn't overpower the dumplings.
+The dish is pleasant but doesn't overpower the dumplings.

 Stir-fried mushrooms are yummy, but the dish contains only a few ingredients.